Flower Picking near NYC: Holland Ridge Tulips, Lavender By the Bay, and More Beautiful Blooms

 Bloom season: Tulips April through May; sunflowers start in September

 This farm has something for everyone.
 After you pick sunflowers, zinnias, and more, let kids run around the maze on the property, feed the animals, grab some lunch, and then finish the day with a wine tasting from Tomasello Winery.
-Advance timed tickets are required and cost $12.
+Advance, timed-entry tickets are required and cost $12.

 Bloom season: Late June through October